 – Create small donor committees that aggregate the voices of small donors.

-Provide public financing of elections
+Provide public financing of elections – Support the Fair Elections Act

 – Overturn the ban in California that prevents counties, districts, general law cities, or the state from offering public campaign funds (Proposition 73 in 1988).
 Currently only charter cities may offer public campaign funds.
+The courts have ruled that overturning the ban requires a statewide vote of the people.

 – Provide a check-off option on state income tax forms to donate funds to support the ballot qualified political party of their choice (donation does not come out of their taxes, but is separate and additional)